bilal-dsu/Guru-workflow/README.md

 sequentially, and may be iterated over to create next level of Ego Network.

 #### Load COCI Binary to Fetch Subgraph
-`Script 12` shows the loading of the network and the fetching of individual node labels.
+`EgoNetCode.py` shows the loading of the network and the fetching of individual node labels.
 After loading a binary file of COCI a subset of the graph is fetched with nodes linked at one level apart i.e. they either cite or are cited-by the existing articles.
 Processing a subgraph from 625M edges takes a few minutes on a Core i5 laptop with 16 GB RAM.
 To confine the